 - Ohio's Early Learning Assessment- The purpose of this assessment is to monitor children's learning over time and to ensure that all children are on the path for kindergarten.
 This assessment includes performance tasks and teacher observation of everyday activities that are measured through 28 progressions.
 The assessment is used twice a year.
-Teachers will be able to share a report with families that explains their findings and provide suggestions on activities families can do at home to continue to support children's growth and development. - Ages & Stages-Students' developmental growth are monitored through a questionnaire completed by parents once per school year. - Early Childhood Outcomes (ECO)- The Early Childhood Outcomes Summary Form (ECOSF) is used by preschool special education teachers to rate every preschool child with a disability using a 7-point scale to document the child's progress in the acquisition and use of knowledge and skills, (including early language, communication and early literacy), positive emotional skills (including social relationships) and the use of appropriate behaviors to meet their needs. - Vision, Hearing, and Developmental Screenings- As required by the Ohio Department of Education (ODE), the program ensures that all children receive a vision and hearing screening, as well as a comprehensive developmental screening that is valid and reliable within 60 business days of entry into the program and annually thereafter.
+Teachers will be able to share a report with families that explains their findings and provide suggestions on activities families can do at home to continue to support children's growth and development. - Ages & Stages-Students' developmental growth are monitored through a questionnaire completed by parents once per school year. - Early Childhood Outcomes (ECO) The Early Childhood Outcomes Summary Form (ECOSF) is used by preschool special education teachers to rate every preschool child with a disability using a 7-point scale to document the child's progress in the acquisition and use of knowledge and skills, (including early language, communication and early literacy), positive emotional skills (including social relationships) and the use of appropriate behaviors to meet their needs. - Developmental Screenings- As required by the Ohio Department of Education (ODE), the program ensures that all children receive a comprehensive developmental screening that is valid and reliable within 60 business days of entry into the program and annually thereafter.
 Necessary referrals are completed within 90 days of identification of need, and the results are formally communicated with families.
-Referrals may include classroom monitoring and follow-up screening and/or referral to determine special education eligibility.
+Referrals may include classroom monitoring and follow-up screening and/or referral to determine special education eligibility. - Heath Screenings- We want to stress the importance of health screenings for your child.
+It is recommended by the Ohio Department of Education that students receive comprehensive health screenings in the following areas: vision, dental health, height, weight, hearing, and blood lead and hemoglobin levels.
+Students should contact their local health department and/or family doctor to schedule a wellness check.
+Additional information on local providers can be found in the Vermilion Community Resource Guide located on the district website under the parents tab.